thurn/violet/equipment.md

 - alternating fire opals and jacinths, glittering chain of gemstones, leaves smoldering embers after every strike, deal fire damage every round
 - tiger's-eye gem, looks like eye of a cat, gaze seems to dart about, when you damage invisible creature it surrounds it in a glowing aura, suppreses concealment
 - amethyst carved like a humanoid skull, extra damage vs. undead, ghost touch, can sneak attack undead
-- inscribed with arcane sigils, rattles like soft thunder, hols magical power, expose it to different substances to change behavior: sunlight->fire damage, moonlight->electricity, blood->extra damage, wine->-2 penalty on will
+- inscribed with arcane sigils, rattles like soft thunder, holds magical power, expose it to different substances to change behavior: sunlight->fire damage, moonlight->electricity, blood->extra damage, wine->-2 penalty on will

 ## Clothing